-From this discussion, it is interesting to recognize that any object with the appropriately defined public methods can replace the MyGame object.
+>>HEREFrom this discussion, it is interesting to recognize that any object with the appropriately defined public methods can replace the MyGame object.
 Effectively, at any point, it is possible to call the loop.start() function to initiate the loading of a new scene.
 This section expands on this idea by introducing the Scene object for interfacing the game engine with its clients.

 The Scene Objects Project

-This project defines the Scene object as an abstract superclass for interfacing with your game engine.
+>>HEREThis project defines the Scene object as an abstract superclass for interfacing with your game engine.
 From this project on, all client code must be encapsulated in subclasses of the abstract Scene class, and the game engine will be able to interact with these classes in a coherent and well-defined manner.
 You can see an example of this project running in Figure 4-5.
 The source code to this project is defined in the chapter4/4.5.scene_objects folder.

 Figure 4-5.
 Running the Scene Objects project with both scenes

-There are two distinct levels in this project: the MyGame level with a blue rectangle drawn above a red square over a gray background; and the BlueLevel level with a red rectangle drawn above a rotated white square over a dark blue background.
+>>HEREThere are two distinct levels in this project: the MyGame level with a blue rectangle drawn above a red square over a gray background; and the BlueLevel level with a red rectangle drawn above a rotated white square over a dark blue background.
 For simplicity, the controls for both levels are the same.

 Left/right-arrow key: Move the front rectangle left and right